Acknowledgement of receipt and understanding of Gold Speech Policies

 —– 7:00 PM to 7:00 AM Rule —–

-Cancellation by text message to your therapist prior to 7:00 AM the day-of a session will be accepted without penalty.
+Cancelation by text message to your therapist prior to 7:00 AM the day-of a session will be accepted without penalty.

-Cancellation by email to your therapist prior to 7:00 PM the day before will be accepted without penalty.
+Cancelation by email to your therapist prior to 7:00 PM the day before will be accepted without penalty.

-Cancellation by text after 7:00 AM the day-of will be charged one half the session fee.
+Cancelation by text after 7:00 AM the day-of will be charged one half the session fee.

 Clients may arrange for group sessions to take place.
 Small groups have the advantages of peer modeling, fun social dynamics, economic savings, and time savings in the case of paired siblings.
 If a group member cancels on a specific day, causing only one member of the group to remain, the family can elect either a shorter treatment session for that day or the full fee for an individual session of the same length.